 The Bear Gulch district obtains a portion of its water supply from surface runoff from the local watershed.
-The Oroville and Redwood Valley districts in the Sacramento Valley and the Bakersfield and Kern River Valley districts in the San Joaquin Valley purchase water from a surface supply.
-Surface sources are processed through our water treatment plants before being delivered to the distribution system.
-The Bakersfield district also purchases treated water as a component of its water supply.
+The Oroville and Redwood Valley districts in the Sacramento Valley and the Bakersfield

 The Chico, Marysville, Dixon, and Willows districts in the Sacramento Valley, the Salinas and King City districts in the Salinas Valley, and the Selma and Visalia districts in the San Joaquin Valley obtain their entire supply from wells.
 In the Salinas district, which solely depends upon ground water, several wells were taken out of service in the last four years, primarily due to poor water quality.
 Treatment systems have been installed on some of these wells to meet customer demand.
 Management believes water supply issues in the Salinas district will be adequately resolved in the future by seeking additional sources or additional treatment.